- Handling a crossed record

 - <Source>.State is used to find out the record status (active, crossed, deleted, etc.).

-- The physical location of a crossed record can only be re-used (by <Source>.Add for example) after:
+- The physical location of a scratched Record will only be reusable (by the <Source>.Add function for example) after:

 - the execution of <Source>.Free,